Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 - Frozen 2 made the highest revenue at 1.45 Billion.
 - There is a direct correlation between budget size and revenue.
 - Sequels bring more money in than their original titles.
-- ONF | NFB has the most produced films yet does not reach near the top in revenue.
+- Disney was the most popular production company.
-- Sleeping Beauty had the highest average vote scores.
+- Spider-Man: Across the Spider-Verse had the highest average vote scores.
 - Elemental had the highest Popularity scores

 #### Results: